 Stock rotation and packaging

-- The facility conducts stock inventory control checks electronically on a daily basis and checks for expired cross-matched stock before placing any orders for blood through the Blood Service.
+- The facility conducts stock inventory control checks electronically on a daily basis and checks for expired cross-matched stock before placing any orders for blood through the Australian Red Cross Lifeblood (Lifeblood).
 This helps to avoid any over-ordering, which in turn, means less wastage.
 When transferring blood to their hub (the Price Charles Hospital), Redcliffe send stock with expiry of at least 10 days.
 Even if there’s only a small number units of blood, they are forwarded to the Prince Charles hospital, as that hospital is bigger and is therefore more likely to use that blood.

 - Redcliffe participates in monthly meetings with the Transfusion Discipline Working Party, where one of the standing items on the agenda is discussion on wastage data.
 The Working Party comprises transfusion heads (i.e. scientists) across Queensland.
 The leading haematologist for Queensland chairs these meetings.